firepress-org/FirePress_Klimax1/README.md

 ## Author

-In the git world most people refer themselves as maintainers but I hate this expression.
-It feels heavy.
+In the world of OSS (open source software) most people refer themselves as maintainers.
+The thing is… I hate this expression.
+It feels heavy and not fun.
 I much prefer author.

 Shared by [Pascal Andy](https://pascalandy.com/blog/now/).
 Find me on [Twitter](https://twitter.com/askpascalandy).